fabridamicelli/kuramoto/README.md

 sns.set_style("whitegrid")
 sns.set_context("notebook", font_scale=1.6)

+# Interactions are represented as an adjacency matrix _A_, a 2D numpy ndarray.
 # Instantiate a random graph and transform into an adjacency matrix
 graph_nx = nx.erdos_renyi_graph(n=100, p=1) # p=1 -> all-to-all connectivity
 graph = nx.to_numpy_array(graph_nx)